-“This provides us with, for the first time, a proven single standard of care for patients with newly diagnosed AL amyloidosis, short of those who have significant cardiac involvement; those patients were excluded from the study,” Kaufman, medical director and section chief of the Ambulatory Infusion Centers at Winship Cancer Institute, said.
+“This provides us with, for the first time, a proven single standard of care for patients with newly diagnosed AL amyloidosis, [except for] those who have significant cardiac involvement; those patients were excluded from the study,” said Kaufman, medical director and section chief of the Ambulatory Infusion Centers at Emory University’s Winship Cancer Institute.
 “We still need to spend time and energy figuring out what the best therapy [is for those patients].
 However, for all other patients, we can say the current standard of care is subcutaneous D-VCd.
 This is really going to call into question the role of autologous transplant in amyloidosis.
-We are going to see probably a significant decline in the use of transplant over the next several years.”
+We will probably see a significant decline in the use of transplant over the next several years.”

 In an interview with OncLive® during an Institutional Perspective in Cancer webinar on amyloidosis, Kaufman further discussed the significance of subcutaneous D-VCd in the treatment of patients with AL amyloidosis, remaining questions with the approach, and emerging strategies for those with high-risk cardiac features.
 At Emory, he also serves the School of Medicine as an associate professor in the Department of Hematology and Medical Oncology and as interim director of the Division of Hematology.

-Kaufman: It is an exciting time for the management of AL amyloidosis.
+Kaufman: It’s an exciting time for the management of AL amyloidosis.
 Just recently, we had an FDA approval for the up-front combination of subcutaneous D-VCd.
-The reality is that we have been getting better at treating [patients with] amyloidosis over the past several years.
-We have been able to better risk stratify patients and understand who is appropriate for transplant.
+The reality is that we have been getting better at treating [patients with] amyloidosis over the past several years, better able to risk stratify them and understand who is appropriate for transplant.
 [Applying] our newer myeloma therapies to amyloidosis [has] really made a great impact.
 However, we still have challenges ahead of us, particularly in the patients who have significant cardiac involvement.
-With new research, hopefully we can improve the outcomes of those patients, also.
+With new research, hopefully we can improve their outcomes, too.

 Amyloidosis is actually an incredibly challenging diagnosis to make.
 It is the type of diagnosis that if you never think about it, you will never make the diagnosis.
-It is very important that you at least consider the diagnosis of amyloidosis for any patient who has new onset monoclonal gammopathy.
-You look for [symptoms such as] heart failure with preserved ejection fraction, nephrotic range proteinuria, isolated elevated alkaline phosphatase, or purpura.
+It is very important that you at least consider the diagnosis of amyloidosis for any patient who has new-onset monoclonal gammopathy.
+You look for [symptoms such as] heart failure with preserved ejection fraction, nephrotic-range proteinuria, isolated elevated alkaline phosphatase, or purpura.
 If you have made the diagnosis of myeloma and the patient has an enormous amount of toxicity associated [with] treatment, particularly gastrointestinal effects, that should also be a clue that there is underlying amyloidosis.

 The other challenge with amyloidosis [has to do with its subtypes].
-We, obviously, as a group that treats a lot of myeloma, focus primarily on AL amyloidosis, but it is very important [to consider] that there are many other types of amyloidosis.
-There are now other types of amyloidosis for which good treatment options are available.
+Obviously, as a group that treats a lot of myeloma, we focus primarily on AL amyloidosis, but it is very important [to consider] that many other types of amyloidosis [exist, including those] for which good treatment options are available.
 Understanding [and] making the accurate diagnosis, especially with regard to transthyretin amyloidosis, is incredibly important.

 The primary end point of this study was hematologic CR.
-The key to these patients living a long time is two-fold: deep responses measured by hematologic CR and improvement in organ function.
+The key to these patients living a long time is 2-fold: deep responses measured by hematologic CR and improvement in organ function.
 A clear benefit was observed with subcutaneous D-VCd over VCd alone.
-Fifty-three percent of the patients in the [experimental] arm achieved a hematologic CR vs 18% [of those] in the [control arm].
-Additionally, an improvement in organ function [was also observed] in the patients who had the 4-drug [regimen].
+Of the patients in the [experimental] arm, 53% achieved a hematologic CR vs 18% [of those] in the [control arm].
+Additionally, an improvement in organ function [was observed] in the patients who had the 4-drug [regimen].

 The real question is [whether we] can identify a group of patients who should still receive autologous transplant and not conventional therapy as an outpatient.
 [That could be] patients who have low disease burden and renal-only amyloidosis.
 I have patients in my clinic today who I did a single transplant on and 10, 13, or 15 years later are still in remission and have never received any other therapy.
 Now that we have extremely effective therapies with high CR rates, what is the role of autologous transplant?

 That is an incredibly timely question.
-There was a monoclonal antibody that would bind to the amyloid protein and either removed the amyloid from the organ or interacted with the toxic amyloid protein.
-A phase 3 randomized trial was done that ended up being negative, but a post-hoc analysis of the patients [with] high-risk cardiac [features indicated] a survival advantage.
-The company has been given the go-ahead to do another randomized trial just in these patients [with] high-risk cardiac features, where the monoclonal antibody NEOD-001 will be combined with standard therapy and compared with standard therapy alone to see whether the survival advantage observed [in this subset] is real.
-That is very exciting.
+[A potential agent is] a monoclonal antibody, NEOD-001, that binds to the amyloid protein and either remove the amyloid from the organ or interact with the toxic amyloid protein.
+A phase 3 randomized trial was conducted that ended up being negative, but a post hoc analysis of the patients [with] high-risk cardiac [features indicated] a survival advantage.
+[Therefore], the company has been given the go-ahead to do another randomized trial just in these patients [with] high-risk cardiac features, where the monoclonal antibody will be combined with standard therapy and compared with standard therapy alone to see whether the survival advantage observed [in this subset] is real.
+That is exciting.

-The other thing that we have done at our site, which has been led by my colleague, Craig C. Hofmeister MD, MPH, of Winship Cancer Institute, is [to take] a slow-go [approach].
+The other thing is something that we have done at our site, which has been led by my colleague, Craig C. Hofmeister, MD, MPH, of Winship Cancer Institute: It’s [to take] a slow-go [approach].
 We have 4 drugs available, but maybe the high-risk patients cannot tolerate all 4 drugs at one time.
 [In] this study, we are using another monoclonal antibody that targets CD38, isatuximab-irfc [Sarclisa].
 Here, you start with isatuximab.
 Instead of starting with 4 drugs and tapering down based on toxicity, we start with 1 drug and build up based on tolerance.